Sita Writer

 The Litchfield Hills is renowned for its comfortable country

-so if you plan on making a weekend
+inns and bed and breakfasts so if you plan on making a weekend

 sojourn to this winter wonderland there are many options to choose